carld/heartlamp/readme.md

     - avrdudess, a GUI for operating avrdude
 1. Purchase
     - the lamp kit
-    - at least one additional AT89S51 microcontroller, as the "S" model can be programmed in ciruit
+    - at least one AT89S51 microcontroller, as the "S" model can be programmed in ciruit.
+      The "C" model that the kit comes with requires high voltage (12v) parallel programming and can't be programmed in circuit.
     - two USBasp programmer devices (two because you need one of these to program the other with the firware in tools\USBasp)
     - at least one 10 pin IDC female connector
     - additional wires at least seven, dupont or similar